ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 [cmus](https://cmus.github.io/) is small, fast and powerful console music player.

-I could never get used to iTunes on Mac or any other Desktop music player but cmus works just great for me -- it's light, has a clean interface, Vim key bindings, has many options and supports multiple music formats.
+I could never get used to iTunes on Mac or any other Desktop music player but cmus does a great job for me -- it's light, has a clean interface, Vim key bindings, with many options and supports multiple music formats.

 ![cmus](/images/cmus.png)